 Naming Conventions and Document Identification

-21. To ensure that the PDDP can be processed effectively by IPOs irrespective of their degree of automation of processing, the name of the files in the MandatoryArtifacts folder must follow a uniform naming convention and are properly described in the PDDP Index file.
-These files include the PDDP ZIP file itself, the Priority Document PDF file, the PDDP Index file, and sequence listing file if applicable.
-External files referenced by XML documents (e.g., image files, Mathematica® notebook files, chemical structure files, etc.) do not need to follow these naming conventions, and are outside the scope of this Standard.
+To ensure that the PDDP can be processed effectively by IPOs irrespective of their degree of automation of processing, the name of the files in the MandatoryArtifacts folder must follow a uniform naming convention and be properly described in the PDDP Index file.
+External files referenced by XML documents (e.g., image files, Mathematica® notebook files, chemical structure files, media files, etc.) do not need to follow these naming conventions, and are outside the scope of this Standard.

-22. The characters used in the file and folder names must belong to the following set: “a-z, A-Z, 0-9”, underscore “_”, and period “.”, where the underscore must only be used as a term separator and the period only to separate the file extension.
+The characters used in the file and folder names must belong to the following set: “a-z, A-Z, 0-9”, underscore “_”, and period “.”, where the underscore must only be used as a term separator and the period only to separate the file extension.